dojo/docs/dojox/widget/ColorPicker.rst

 Introduction
 ============

-This ColorPicker adds many options to the standard :ref:`ColorPallete <dijit/ColorPalette>` available in Dijit.
+This ColorPicker adds many options to the standard :ref:`ColorPalette <dijit/ColorPalette>` available in Dijit.

 =====
 Usage